evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

 ### Availability & Pricing

 This model had a world premiere on 09.11.2022, and deliveries started in March 2023.
+This model is only available in Europe.